aaronccasanova/eslint-config-aaronccasanova/readme.md

-# No-Sweat™ Eslint and Prettier Setup
+# Modified: Wesbos Eslint and Prettier Setup

 These are my settings for ESLint and Prettier